ConductorOne/baton-databricks/README.md

   help               Help about any command

 Flags:
       --account-id string                 The Databricks account ID used to connect to the Databricks Account and Workspace API. ($BATON_ACCOUNT_ID)
-      --client-id string           The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string       The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) -f, --file string                The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                       help for baton-databricks
+      --client-id string                  The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string              The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) --databricks-client-id string       The Databricks service principal's client ID used to connect to the Databricks Account and Workspace API. ($BATON_DATABRICKS_CLIENT_ID)
+      --databricks-client-secret string   The Databricks service principal's client secret used to connect to the Databricks Account and Workspace API. ($BATON_DATABRICKS_CLIENT_SECRET)
+  -f, --file string                       The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                              help for baton-databricks
-      --log-format string          The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string           The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") --password string            The Databricks password used to connect to the Databricks API. ($BATON_PASSWORD) -p, --provisioning               This must be set in order for provisioning actions to be enabled. ($BATON_PROVISIONING) --username string            The Databricks username used to connect to the Databricks API. ($BATON_USERNAME) -v, --version                    version for baton-databricks
+      --log-format string                 The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string                  The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") --password string                   The Databricks password used to connect to the Databricks API. ($BATON_PASSWORD) -p, --provisioning                      This must be set in order for provisioning actions to be enabled. ($BATON_PROVISIONING)
+      --username string                   The Databricks username used to connect to the Databricks API. ($BATON_USERNAME) -v, --version                           version for baton-databricks
       --workspace-tokens strings          The Databricks access tokens scoped to specific workspaces used to connect to the Databricks Workspace API. ($BATON_WORKSPACE_TOKENS)
       --workspaces strings                Limit syncing to the specified workspaces. ($BATON_WORKSPACES)

 Use "baton-databricks [command] --help" for more information about a command.
 ```